cfjedimaster/raymondcamden2020/_posts/2023/02/17/2023-02-17-links-for-you.md

 In this [post](https://reverentgeek.com/configure-eleventy-to-host-a-custom-mastodon-alias/) by the awesome [David Neal](https://reverentgeek.com/), he describes how to create an alias for your Mastodon account with Eleventy and Netlify.
 I used this myself to create the alias `@raymondcamden@raymondcamden.com` for my "real" account `@raymondcamden@mastodon.social`.
 It took all of five minutes and honestly it's a really cool trick!

-As an aside, David does [commissioned](https://reverentgeek.com/shop/) art work.
+As an aside, David does [commissioned](https://reverentgeek.com/shop/) artwork.
 Here's one he did for me:

 <p>
 <img data-src="https://static.raymondcamden.com/images/2023/02/rayhead.jpg" alt="My head" class="lazyload imgborder imgcenter">